 Many people think that in order to meditate properly, you have to clear your mind of thoughts.
 They try to do this and find it difficult, so they give up on the practice.
 But meditation isn’t about having no thoughts.
 It’s simply about becoming more aware of the thoughts that come into your mind.
-Luckily, learning how to meditate effectively is quite simple.
+Luckily, learning to practice meditation effectively is quite simple.

-There are several ways you can learn how to meditate more effectively even when you find it hard to sit still and concentrate.
+There are several ways to meditate more effectively even when you find it hard to sit still and concentrate.